algolia/algoliasearch-client-swift/README.md

 # Algolia Search API Client for Swift

+**&lt;Welcome Objective-C developers&gt;**

+In July 2015, we release a new version of our Swift client able to work with Swift and Objective-C.

+If you were using our Objective-C client, [read the migration guide](https://github.com/algolia/algoliasearch-client-swift/wiki/Migration-guide-from-Objective-C-to-Swift-API-Client).

+The Objective-C API Client is still supported and can be found [here](https://github.com/algolia/algoliasearch-client-objc).

+**&lt;/Welcome Objective-C developers&gt;**

 [Algolia Search](http://www.algolia.com) is a hosted full-text, numerical, and faceted search engine capable of delivering realtime results from the first keystroke.